AdaCore/gnatstudio/docs/users_guide/editing.rst

       of characters).

     * Next to the box is an icon that shows whether the file is writable or read-only.
-You can change this state by clicking on the icon, which toggles between *Writable* and *Read Only*.
+Change this state by clicking on the icon, which toggles between *Writable* and *Read Only*.
 This will not change the permissions of the file on disk, it will only change the writability of the view in the source editor.